Searching ...

 Douglas Lake Tennessee

 Discover the beauty and excitement of Douglas Lake, nestled in the scenic foothills of the Great Smoky Mountains.
-With over 1.7 million visitors each year, this stunning location draws people for its boating opportunities.
+With over 1.7 million visitors each year, this stunning location draws people for its boating opportunities and scenic views.
 Locals and visitors come for the fishing, camping, and swimming all year round.
 The waters cover 30,400 acres and run 43 miles back from the Douglas Dam.

 Located near the mountain towns of Sevierville, Dandridge, Newport, and White Pine, Douglas Lake is conveniently situated for exploring popular tourist towns like Pigeon Forge and Gatlinburg.
 The combination of entertainment attractions and the lakefront makes for incredible recreational opportunities.